Angels Revenge

+The film's plot focuses on seven female vigilantes who decide to undermine the operation of a drug cartel.
+The "revenge" mentioned in the title reflects that one of the vigilantes is primarily motivated by her desire to avenge her hospitalized brother, a drug user.

 Plot

 The film focuses on seven women who decide to fight the local drug cartel after the brother of Michelle Wilson, a Las Vegas pop singer, is found severely beaten.
-When taken to the hospital, the young man is found to have been on illegal drugs.
+When taken to the hospital, the young man is discovered to have been using illegal drugs.
 The singer meets with April, her brother's teacher, and the two hatch a plan to destroy the local drug processing plant.

-They recruit four more women with special skills and connections to help them carry out their audacious goal.
+They recruit four more women with special skills and connections to help them achieve their audacious goal.
 As they plan their first strike, they discover high-schooler Trish spying on them.
-The student gets relegated to phone duty, but eventually worms her way into their escapades.
-The "Angels" not only destroy the processing plant, but also manage to intercept one of the shipments.
-As a result, the women receive unwelcome attention from the local drug cartel.
+The student is relegated to phone duty but eventually worms her way into their escapades.
+The "Angels" not only destroy the processing plant but also manage to intercept one of the shipments.
+As a result, the women attract unwelcome attention from the local drug cartel.